ajiavt/screen-watermark/README.md

 ## License

-This project is licensed under the [INSERT YOUR LICENSE HERE, e.g., MIT License].
+This project is licensed under the MIT License.
+Copyright (c) 2025 Aji Rama Wangsa.